OpenAPITools/openapi-json-schema-generator/README.md

 (On Windows, please install [GIT Bash for Windows](https://gitforwindows.org/) to run the command above)

-This script uses the default library, which is `okhttp-gson`.
-It will run the generator with this command:
+This script will run the generator with this command:

 ```sh
 java -jar modules/openapi-json-schema-generator-cli/target/openapi-json-schema-generator-cli.jar generate \